noreenwu/rather/README.md

              results, the BarGraph module shows the results in a bar graph, and BarResult describes them numerically

-             Option.js - renders the user's option A or option B. It is just a function receiving a prop, not a component.
+             Option.js - renders the question's Option One or Option Two.
+It is just a function receiving a prop, not a component.

              BarGraph.js - makes use of css to draw a graph representing aggregate vote response